Opening Date: 13 June 2016

 Can I confirm that my project has been submitted?

 - Yes - Once you have completed an application you will be asked to review and submit it.
 Your application is not officially submitted for consideration until you have reviewed it, corrected any errors and clicked on the submit button.

-- Once you click the submit button you will receive a confirmation email which will also contain a PDF copy of your application.
+- Once you click the submit button you will then receive a confirmation email which will also contain a PDF copy of your application.
 Check to ensure that you have received this email and please retain it as a record of your application.
-If you do not receive this email you can log-in to SmartyGrants, click on 'My Submissions' to view all submitted and unsubmitted applications.
+If you do not receive this email you can log-in to the online system, click on ‘My Submissions’ to view all submitted and unsubmitted applications.
 Submitted applications are identified by a green tick.

 Can more than one application be submitted?

-- Generally only one project proposal for each local council within an electorate will be considered in the electorate area.
-Councils may submit project proposals for projects in each electorate within their area.
+- Local councils may submit project proposals for projects in each electorate within their area.

-- Section 355 Committees of Council should submit applications under the registration of their local council.
+- Section 355 Committees of Council should submit applications under the relevant local council name.

-Can a Council proposal be for activities over more than one site?
+Can a Local Council proposal be for activities over more than one site?